DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README -DeepRL.md

 - Comparison of Most commonly used Deep RL frameworks

-📜 **[ARTICLE](https://winderresearch.com/a-comparison-of-reinforcement-learning-frameworks-dopamine-rllib-keras-rl-coach-trfl-tensorforce-coach-and-more/)** for the comparison-of-Reinforcement-learning-frameworks, such as
+Refer to the 📜 **[ARTICLE](https://winderresearch.com/a-comparison-of-reinforcement-learning-frameworks-dopamine-rllib-keras-rl-coach-trfl-tensorforce-coach-and-more/)** for the comparison-of-Reinforcement-learning-frameworks, such as
+	Dopamine / rllib / Keras-rl / coach /	trfl /	tensorforce /	coach

 ## Introduction to DeepRL Models supported by Keras RL framework

-📜 **[ARTICLE](https://github.com/keras-rl/keras-rl)** for how to implement important following Agent Models using KERAS-RL, such as
+Refer to the [Repo](https://github.com/keras-rl/keras-rl) for how to implement important following Agent Models using KERAS-RL, such as

 ```
  Deep Q Learning (DQN)